Creating a CI for an existing service model

 Perform the following steps to create a CI in your production dataset:

-- On the CMDB dashboard, search for a CI in the production dataset, which is BMC.Asset in this case.
+- In the CMDB Portal, search for a CI in the production dataset, which is BMC.Asset in this case.

 - On the search results page as shown in the preceding figure, click the CI that you want to view in the CMDB Explorer.